Building A Chat App with Flutter using Firebase Integration: A Complete Guide

-Incorporating both these technologies lets you create a scalable, feature-rich and user-friendly chat app for your users.
+Incorporating the Firebase chat app Flutter technologies lets you create a scalable, feature-rich, and user-friendly chat app for your users.

-In this article, we’ll cover a complete overview of the steps in building a chat app in Flutter with Firebase integration.
-Also, you’ll learn how to create an Android app, integrate in-app chat using MirrorFly Flutter chat SDKs and setting up Firebase integration.
+In this article, we’ll cover the steps in building a Flutter chat app with Firebase integration.

 Table of Contents